alexwlchan/alexwlchan.net/src/_articles/2025/2025-07-24-minifying-html.md

 ---
-layout: post
+layout: article
 date: 2025-07-24 21:59:10 +00:00
 title: Minifying HTML on my Jekyll website
 summary: I compare three different approaches to minifying HTML.
-tags:
+topics:
-  - html
+  - Ruby
-  - blogging about blogging
+  - Blogging about blogging
-  - jekyll
-old_syntax_highlighting: true
 ---
 I minify all the HTML on this website -- removing unnecessary whitespace, tidying up attributes, optimising HTML entities, and so on.
 This makes each page smaller, and theoretically the website should be slightly faster.